 The Problem Gambling Coalition of Colorado (PGCC), working in conjunction with the Colorado Gaming Association, offers persons who are unable to gamble responsibly a voluntary self-exclusion program.
 This program allows persons to be removed from casino marketing lists, cancel slot club memberships, and cancel any check-cashing privileges with any and all casinos in Colorado.
 The PGCC takes its self-exclusion program seriously, as it is intended to help persons with gambling addiction overcome their illness and seek treatment.
 The self-exclusion program is not designed as a temporary “time out” for persons who would like to stop gambling “for a little while” and eventually return to their previous gambling behaviors.
 This program is designed for persons who want to permanently cease their gambling activities.
 Please think about this program seriously before making a commitment to self-exclude from Colorado casinos.
 For more information on this program, please call the Problem Gambling Coalition of Colorado at 303-662-0772.
 If you would like to self-exclude from Colorado casinos, you may download a self-exclusion form here.
 You must have Adobe Acrobat© Reader in order to download this form.

-Please note that three of our member companies, Ameristar Casino, Fortune Valley Casino and The Isle/Lady Luck Black Hawk consider self-exclusion a permanent decision, and these properties will not allow persons who rescind their self-exclusion applications to gamble at their facilities.
+Please note that two of our member companies, Ameristar Casino and The Isle/Lady Luck Black Hawk consider self-exclusion a permanent decision, and these properties will not allow persons who rescind their self-exclusion applications to gamble at their facilities.

 Here are two publications by the American Gaming Association that will help gamblers understand the odds of different casinos games, and learn how slot machines operate and how they are regulated.